Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-contentful.md

 Once you publish, a message will appear at the top of the screen letting you know that a new feature flag has been created in the Eppo UI.
 Click on on the link that says **Go to Eppo feature flag** to confirm this worked.
 From the Eppo UI, you can then enable the flag.

 :::danger
-The experiment is not running until the linked fetaure flag is enabled in the Eppo UI.
+The experiment is not running until the linked feature flag is enabled in the Eppo UI.
 Don't forget to enable the feature flag.
 :::

 The experiment also has a linked experiment analysis that is automatically created for you when you publish.
 This is the experiment in the Eppo UI where metrics can be added and you can monitor the experiment results.
 Learn more about [configuring your analysis here](/experiment-analysis/index).